aescoda/CTU-Spark-Commands/README.md

 We are going to use *Heroku*, a very simple an easy to use Platform as a Service.
 This kind of service will allow you to upload your code in a variety of languages avoiding the need of configuring machines, operating systems, etc.

-In *Heroku* terms, your app is contained in a so called Dyno, an isolated, virtualized Unix container, that provide the environment required to run an application.
+In *Heroku* terms, your app is contained in a so called Dyno, an isolated, virtualized Unix container, that provides the environment required to run an application.

 The code published here at Github can be easily contanerized so you will not have to code and just focus on how it works.